abdullahkhan852/GuessTheWordApp/README.md

 # GuessTheWordApp
 **Guess the Word Game**

--This Guess the Word game is a simple web application built using HTML and AngularJS.
+This Guess the Word game is a simple web application built using HTML and AngularJS.
 It challenges players to guess a secret word by inputting individual letters.
 The game provides feedback on correct and incorrect guesses and keeps track of the remaining guesses.

 **Features**
 Randomly selects a word from a predefined list of words.